gglockner/ghost-docker/README.md

 ### Configuration for local development

 By default, Caddy will use Let's Encrypt to create and update a SSL certificate.
-However, this can be an issue if you are running on a local system that is not exposed to the internet.
+However, this can be an issue if you are running on a local test system that is not exposed to the internet.
 In this case, use http in the URL field.